-- Eligible for GGRF funding - · Located in Atlanta, Los Angeles or Minneapolis - Include site control - Designed primarily to serve historically disinvested and disadvantaged communities - Include models of community engagement and/or ownership, with a clear equity benefit - Part of an effort to impact or change the overall system (e.g. more than just a one-off, isolated project) - Led by developers and partners with a demonstrable commitment to equitable development and prior experience implementing climate solutions - Supported by one or more trusted community-led partners and by neighborhood residents - At a stage of development that allows project completion, or significant progress toward completion, within 18 months - · Part of a project pipeline
+- Located in Atlanta, Los Angeles or Minneapolis - Include site control - Designed primarily to serve historically disinvested and disadvantaged communities - Include strong community engagement and/or ownership, with a clear equity benefit - Part of an effort to impact or change the overall system (e.g. more than just a one-off, isolated project) - Led by developers and partners with a demonstrable commitment to equitable development and prior experience implementing similar solutions - · Supported by one or more trusted community-led partners and by neighborhood residents - At a stage of development that allows project completion, or significant progress toward completion, within 18 months - Part of a project pipeline - Demonstrate a measurable impact to the community (e.g. reduce energy burden for households)